yetulaxman/linux-2/_tutorials/blast.md

-There are many bioinformatics applications available as docker images in  different docker registries ([Docker Hub](https://hub.docker.com), [Red Hat Quay](https://quay.io), [Biocontainers](https://biocontainers.pro))  as part of community-driven effort in biocontainer project.
-Our aim is just get familiar wth the project and get get more knowledgeable on where to find and what to find and how to get them to HPC environment.
-This is really great power to bioinformatician as there are several thousands of applictaions are availble.
-This tutorial will inftroduce most of the basics needed to get that knowledge.
+There are many bioinformatics applications available as docker images in  different registries such as [Docker Hub](https://hub.docker.com), [Red Hat Quay](https://quay.io) and [Biocontainers](https://biocontainers.pro)).
+Our aim here is to acquire some basic skills to use any containerised application from the registries for your bioinformatics analysis in HPC environment.
+These skills greatly empowers bioinformatician as there are several thousands of containerised applictaions which can be easily deoployed in a reproducible manner.
+This tutorial provides hands-on experience with one of the popular bioinformatics tool called, BLAST.

 ### Expected learning from tutorial:
+After this tutorial you will be able to

-- Run a bioinformatics application using a pre-existing Docker image
+- Search a bioinformatics application (in this case, BLAST) from a registry (from Red Hat Quay)
-- Able to convert and use a docker image in HPC environment
+- Able to deploy in CSC Puhti environment interactively

 ### Running BLAST from a container with Docker ###